Raise your hand if an online whiteboard or diagramming tool is a must-have for your team. 🙋🏼♀️

 Like on a digital whiteboard, you can embed images, videos, and documents on Lucidchart’s canvas.
 Plus, you can link your visuals to live data—something Miro lacks.
 Lucidchart also has a live chat feature, but unlike Miro, it lacks in-built video conferencing.

 Your perfect software will help you cut down your tech stack and will integrate with other work tools to help streamline your processes.
-Lucidchart and Miro both offer tons of integration with major tools including Google Suite, Microsoft Office, Slack, Salesforce, Jira, and more.
+Miro and Lucidchart integrates with tons of core integrations with major tools including Google Suite, Microsoft Office, Slack, Salesforce, Jira, and more.

 So when it comes to integrations, Lucidchart and Miro share the crown. 👑